 No-one should ever want to learn how to create systemic change this way.
 But we can’t change the situation we are in, so let’s see what we can we learn from it.

-In part one of this blog series, Claire Brady explored 5 things that sustainability teams can focus on in lockdown.
+In part one of this blog series, Sian Cooke explored 5 things that sustainability teams can focus on in lockdown.

 Learn more about our sustainability consultancy services.